The International Day of Women and Girls in Science: Why we must strive for a better balance11 Feb 2020 · 3 min read

 With limited numbers in decision-making roles and management-level Science, Technology, Engineering, and Mathematics (STEM) jobs, there is a danger that the gender gap will only widen.
 This would be a tragic waste of human potential.
 Just as seriously, the talent that is lost to our profession could have implications for the future of our global economy.
 How many female innovators are not making it into the influential positions where they could help make the world a better place?

 Although more girls are attending school than ever before, UN Women data shows they are significantly under-represented in STEM subjects, and they appear to lose interest in them as they reach adolescence.

 It’s not good enough to rely on the impassioned voice of a 17-year-old Swedish climate activist to pique the scientific interests of girls.
 It requires investment, resources, inspirational education, and roles models.
 And all of this must be accompanied by societal change.

-That’s why International Day of Women and Girls in Science – this year taking place on February 11th – is so important.
+That’s why International Day of Women and Girls in Science—this year taking place on February 11th—is so important.
 It raises the gender gap issue on a global scale.
-It encourages greater female representation in a future job market which will be driven by science, technology and innovation.
+It encourages greater female representation in a future job market that will be driven by science, technology, and innovation.